OKStateACM/MeetingNotes/2017-2018/spring2018/README.md

-This list is subject to change, but will be kept updated. **Meetings, unless otherwise stated, will be in _MSCS 203W_**

-*You may prefer this list in [Google Calendar form](https://okstateacm.github.io/calendar/).*

 | Date 	| Topics Covered                | Agenda/Notes                 | Point of Contact             |
 |-------|-------------------------------|------------------------------|------------------------------|
 | 1/24	| Electron Codelab | [Notes](https://github.com/OKStateACM/ElectronCodelab/), [Video](https://youtu.be/RVedymcdsbU) | Ben |